Cyclone Gombe: Mozambique

 The storm made landfall near where Tropical Storm Ana had struck only six weeks prior, which worsened the storm's lasting effects.
 Several districts remained inaccessible for days after Gombe.

 In Nampula Province, heavy winds uprooted trees and ripped roofs off of various public buildings.
 Electricity and mobile phone services were disrupted, which made communication in impact areas difficult.
 In Zambezia Province, the bridge connecting the administrative posts of Mulela and Nabur to the village of Pebane collapsed.
 This left 32,000 people isolated from the posts, and caused scarcities in sanitation, food, and water.
 In a preliminary satellite estimate, about 3,180 hectares of land were flooded.

 Across the country, at least 500,000 people have been affected by Gombe.
 A total of 45,079 houses have been completely destroyed, two bridges collapsed, and 41 health units were severely affected.
 691 classrooms in 301 schools have been damaged in the country, affecting over 75,607 students and 1,221 teachers.
 More than 300,000 families within 20 districts of Nampula province experienced power outages.
 On the Island of Mozambique, six people died and several centuries-old trees were uprooted.
 Some roads were completely stripped away by the storm.
 Gombe affected around 7,000 people on the island, and impacted 5,500 houses.
 100 classrooms were damaged there, affecting 13,000 pupils, and flooded 2,800 hectares of crops.
 Quelimane received 8.59 in of rainfall within 24 hours.

+In the Mossuril District, Lunga was heavily affected and unreachable by land for a long time.